Nika Prevc: World Cup debut, first podium and youth world champion (2021–2023)

-World Cup domination and records (2023–present)
+World Cup overall titles, records and Olympic debut (2023–present)

 The 2023–24 season marked a breakthrough in her career.
 On 16 December 2023 in Engelberg, Prevc achieved her first individual World Cup victory after finishing above her countrywoman Ema Klinec.
 She then clinched the overall ranking of the inaugural 'Two Nights Tour' with a victory in Garmisch-Partenkirchen and a fifth-place finish in Oberstdorf, and took the lead in the overall World Cup standings after a victory in Villach in January 2024.
 Prevc finished the season in first place with 1,454 points, winning 7 out of 24 events.
 She became the fourth Slovenian ski jumper to win the overall World Cup title after Primož Peterka, her brother Peter Prevc, and Nika Križnar.

 In the 2024–25 season, Prevc again won the overall ranking of the Two Nights Tour with World Cup victories in Garmisch-Partenkirchen and Oberstdorf.
 On 13 March 2025 in Oslo, she officially retained the overall World Cup title after going on a seven-match winning streak, becoming the third woman after Sara Takanashi and Maren Lundby to win more than one World Cup title.
 The next day, Prevc set a women's world record at 236 m during the training session at the ski flying hill in Vikersund.
 At the 2024–25 World Cup season finale in Lahti, she broke several records.
 In the final match of the season, Prevc won by a record points margin over the runner-up, after having a 51.4-point lead over second-place finisher Selina Freitag.
 She also set the record for the most points scored in a women's World Cup season with 1,933, surpassing the 1,909 points set by Lundby in the 2018–19 season.
 Additionally, she finished the season with ten consecutive World Cup victories, tying Takanashi's record set in 2015–16.
 She also tied another record held by Takanashi for the most World Cup victories in a single season, with fifteen.

-At the 2025 Nordic World Ski Championships in Trondheim, Prevc became world champion in both women's individual events (normal hill and large hill), becoming the first woman to win two individual gold medals at the same championship.
+In the same season, Prevc became world champion in both women's individual events (normal hill and large hill) at the 2025 Nordic World Ski Championships in Trondheim, therefore becoming the first woman to win two individual gold medals at the same championship.
 In addition, she also won a silver medal in the mixed team event together with Klinec, Anže Lanišek and her brother Domen Prevc.

+Prevc made her Winter Olympics debut in 2026, serving as a flag bearer for Slovenia with her brother Domen at the opening ceremony.
+After winning the silver medal in the women's normal hill event, she joined two of her brothers (Peter and Cene) as Olympic medallists in ski jumping.
+A few days later, she won gold with the Slovenian team in the mixed team competition, along with her brother Domen, Lanišek and Nika Vodan.
+This made the Prevc siblings the third family with at least four siblings to each win an Olympic medal.